Meaningful Measurement of Nursing in the Ambulatory Patient Care Environment

 - Section 7: References and Additional Readings

-The NSI Report is available to everyone and a complimentary copy can be downloaded below.
+The NSI Report is available to everyone!

 - Access the FREE Archived Webinar - Ambulatory Care Nurse-Sensitive Indicators: State of the Industry.
 Recorded Monday, June 20, 2016.
-1.0 contact hour.

 - Role of the Registered Nurse in Ambulatory Care Position Statement